How to Grow and Care for Foxtail Fern (Asparagus densiflorus 'Meyeri') Indoors

 Yellowing and dropping leaves

-Yellowing and dropping of leaves in Foxtail Fern is caused by a number of varied reasons.
-One of these reasons is too little light.
+Yellowing and dropping of leaves in Foxtail Fern is caused by a number of varied reasons like too little light, underwatering, too high temperatures, cold drafts, hot direct sunlight among others.

 Plant dying

 Ensure that the pot has a drainage hole and the soil is loose, free-draining to prevent it from getting soggy.
-Read on how to treat root-rot disease in houseplants.
+Learn more on how to treat root-rot in houseplants.

 Diseases

-Isolated the affected fern to prevent spread of the disease to the other houseplants and treat it appropriately for crown-rot and stem-rot disease.
+Isolated the affected fern to prevent spread of the disease to the other plants and treat it appropriately for crown-rot and stem-rot disese.

 Pests